Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: Further discussions

 Concerning turbulence cascade in the infinite Reynolds number limit or some kind of thermodynamic limit in the sense of $k_{max} \to \infty$ in the conventional Galerkin truncation, full 3D Navier-Stokes' energy and helicity both cascading to small scales indicates that the solution is singular.
-Note that such an indication however has not yet found rigorous mathematical support and that there is still space for opposite conjectures, such as a solution as some kind of ``directional limit'' without such dissipative anomalies \citep{ZhuTaylorCPL10}.
-Now, for homochiral 3D Navier-Stokes with, say, $c=+$, it is expected that only helicity, but not energy, is transferred to small scales, which indicates that the solution is slightly less singular, with the H$\ddot{o}$lder exponent $h$ in $\delta u(\ell)\sim \ell^h$ inbetween $1/3$ and $2/3$ \citep{EyinkEulerPhD08}, of course in some statistical sense as the multifractal spectrum of $h$ spans wider in realizations \citep{FrischBook}.
-The self-similar pure kinetic helicity cascade spectrum would go as $H^+_K(k)\sim k^{-4/3}$ \citep{BrissaudETC73,W92} which, unlike Kraichnan's 2D enstrophy spectrum $\sim k^{-1}$, is convergent when integrated over $k$, which so far does not bring any troubles, since, again unlike 2D Euler where finite enstrophy ensures the smoothness of the solution and that in principle an equilibrium statistical mechanics without truncation \citep{Miller90,Robert03}, there is no mathematical theorem to assure conservation of helicity with its finiteness \citep[see, {\it e.g.},][noting that now $h=2/3$]{EyinkEulerPhD08}.
-Of course, such cascade still may have spacial intermittency, in the sense of Onsager \citep{EyinkEulerPhD08} that the helicity dissipation appears ``spotty'', in which case an anomalous part of the dissipation may be considered to be \textit{curdling} (with infinite density) on some fractal sets of zero volumes \citep[][]{MandelbrotJFM74}, described by some Dirac delta function supported by the fractal, as an extremal limit.
-Coming back to full Navier-Stokes and supposing both energy and helicity cascading forwardly as $k^{-5/3}$, we immediately see from Eqs. (\ref{eq:QU}) and (\ref{eq:QUc}) that $H^c_K(k)=cC_1k^{-2/3} + C_2k^{-5/3}$ with $C_1$ and $C_2$ being constants \citep{DitlevsenGiulianiPoF01}.
-That is, the two sectors of helicity both present ultraviolet divergences, indicating more singular solutions, which is consistent with the absolute equilibrium spectra showing poles at large $k$ (compared to the small-$k$ poles for the homochiral case).
-Thus, as indicated by the smooth transition from backward to forward cascades by manipulating the helical modes in \S\ref{sec:HD}, how the added ``alien'' helical modes increase the nonlinearity to roughen the solutions may be a more interesting physical problem.
-Note however that the HD scenario does not work in vanishing-$d_e$ EMHD for pure magnetodynamics (neither for other more complicated MHD models) which, for instance, when truncated to be homochiral, presents no drastic change of transfer/cascade direction; actually, one can easily perform for such an EMHD model the same clean calculation of the single-triad pure-helical-mode interactions as K73 did for HD \citep[see also][pp. 284-286, where a typo in Kraichnan's result is corrected quietly]{Moffatt78Book}, which however does not lead unambiguously to the conclusion of interactions stronger for modes of opposite helicities than for homochiral ones.
+Note that such an indication however has not yet found rigorous mathematical support and that there is still space for opposite conjectures, such as a solution as some kind of ``directional limit'' without such dissipative anomalies \citep{ZhuTaylorCPL10}. \textit{Careful examination of chiroids absolute equilibria as partly illustrated in \S\ref{sec:HD} turns out to be able to give fine and clear intuitive pictures about the roughness of the solutions.} Now, for homochiral 3D Navier-Stokes with, say, $c=+$, it is expected that only helicity, but not energy, is transferred to small scales, which indicates that the solution is slightly less singular, with the H$\ddot{o}$lder exponent $h$ in be some value inbetween $1/3$ and $2/3$ \citep{EyinkEulerPhD08}, of course in some statistical sense as the multifractal spectrum of $h$ spans over a wide range in realizations \citep{FrischBook}.
+The self-similar pure kinetic helicity cascade spectrum would go as \citep{BrissaudETC73,W92} which, unlike Kraichnan's 2D enstrophy spectrum $\sim k^{-1}$, is convergent when integrated over $k$.
+Note that now $h=2/3$.
+This convergence so far does not bring any troubles: Unlike 2D Euler, where finite enstrophy ensures the smoothness of the solution and that in principle ensures an equilibrium statistical mechanics without truncation \citep{Miller90,Robert03}, there is no mathematical theorem to assure conservation of helicity with its finiteness \citep[see, {\it e.g.},][]{EyinkEulerPhD08}.
+Of course, such cascade still may have spacial intermittency, in the sense of Onsager \citep{EyinkEulerPhD08} that the helicity dissipation appears ``spotty'', in which case an anomalous part of the dissipation may be considered to be \textit{curdling} with infinite density on some fractal sets of zero volumes \citep[][]{MandelbrotJFM74}, described by some Dirac delta function supported by the fractal, as an extremal limit.
+Coming back to full Navier-Stokes and supposing both energy and helicity cascading forwardly as $k^{-5/3}$, we immediately see from Eqs. (\ref{eq:QU}) and (\ref{eq:QUc}) that with $C_1$ and $C_2$ being constants \citep{DitlevsenGiulianiPoF01}.
+That is, the two sectors of helicity both present ultraviolet divergences, indicating more singular solutions, which is consistent with the absolute equilibrium spectra showing poles at large $k$, compared to the small-$k$ poles for the homochiral case.
+Thus, \textit{as indicated by the smooth transition from backward, to bi-direction and to forward cascades by manipulating the helical modes in \S\ref{sec:HD}}, how the added ``alien'' helical modes increase the nonlinearity to roughen the solutions is intriguing and may be relevant to the intermittency property in the sense of Onsager and Mandelbrot as mentioned above.